BrandenHicks/BrandenHicksCarDealershipSQL/README.md

 cylinders: Lists the types of engine cylinders used in vehicles.

 Views:

 customerview: A temporary view structure for displaying customer details.

 saleview: Combines customer, employee, and vehicle information to provide a comprehensive view of sales transactions.

+Prerequisites:

+MySQL Server

+MySQL Workbench

+Steps to Setup the Database:

+1. Install MySQL Server and MySQL Workbench: Ensure MySQL is installed and running on your system.
+Install MySQL Workbench for managing the database visually.

+2. Load the ER Diagram:
+   Open dealershipDiagram.mwb in MySQL Workbench.
+   Review the diagram to understand the database structure.

+3. Create the Database:
+   Execute the SQL script dealershipCode.sql in MySQL Workbench or via command            line to create and populate the necessary tables.

+4. Additional SQL Operations:
+   Run dealearshipScript.sql for additional database operations and modifications.